cyralinc/terraform-aws-sidecar-custom-certificate-letsencrypt/README.md

   snowflake_account_region = "us-east-1"

   # Use if AWS account that hosts the sidecar is different from the one used to
   # invoke this module.
-See examples/cross-account.
+See examples/cross-account for a full example.
-  sidecar_secrets_manager_role_arn = "arn:aws:iam::111111111111:role/sm-role"
+  sidecar_certificate_casigned_role_arn = "arn:aws:iam::111111111111:role/sm-role"

   # We recommend you set an email to receive expiry notifications.
 In case the
   # feature fails to renew the certificate due to an extraordinary event, you